Questions about Counseling Services

 If you’re concerned about a student, you can suggest they make an appointment, but in most cases, it’s up to a student to determine if they want to do so.
 If you would like to discuss how to approach a student to recommend Counseling Center services, please call us at 217-333-3704.
 If a student has threatened to harm themselves and suicide is imminent, call 911 immediately.
 A member of the Counseling Center’s Suicide Prevention Team can be reached from 8 a.m. to 5 p.m.
 Monday through Friday at 217-333-3704.
 After hours, please contact the Crisis Line at 217-359-4141.

-Is there a way to schedule an appointment online?
+Is there a way to schedule an in-person appointment online?

 Who is eligible for your services?
 Is there a cost for your services?